Ravenbrook/jill/readme.txt

-  compiled/		- Results of compiling code/ (.class files). javadoc/		- Public documentation for users. javadoc-private/	- Private documentation for maintainers. preverified/		- Results of preverification (.class files). test-compiled/	- Results of compiling test/ .
+  compiled/		- Results of compiling code/ (.class files). javadoc/		- Public documentation for users. javadoc-private/	- Private documentation for maintainers. prejar/               - Staging area for building jars. preverified/		- Results of preverification (.class files). test-compiled/	- Results of compiling test/ . test-preverified/     - Results of preverifying test-compiled/ .

 3. INSTALLATION

 3.1 Prerequisites

+Prerequisities are discussed a bit more thoroughly in the build documentation provided with this release in manual/build/.

 You'll need a PC runnings Windows XP (other operating systems may work but are not supported).